Rift Valley Safari Adventure Holidays

 Adventure Holidays in Kenya: Safari Holidays in the Great Rift Valley

 20 million years ago the earth’s crust tore apart, creating the phenomenal 8,000 km Great Rift Valley and giving rise to Kenya’s most spectacular scenery.
 A landscape distinguished by its contrasts: uninhabitable desert, beautiful deep blue and green lakes, arid plains, sheer escarpments and towering volcanic mountains.
-A safari holiday here has endless possibilities.
+A Kenya safari holiday here has endless possibilities.
 Drive up close to a pride of lions or a solitary leopard, watch elephants protecting their babies as they search for food and sit by a lake watching crocs, hippos and rhinos in the mud while witnessing a million and more flamingoes taking off and forming a massive pink cloud high above your head.
 See it all on one of our Kenya Safari Holidays, and if you’ve a head for heights it’s hard to beat a sunrise balloon ride as the light and warmth of a new day brings the plains of the Valley to life below you.

 Kenya’s Top Safari Holiday Experiences: The Great Rift Valley

 Relax by the freshwater lakes of Naivasha and Baringo where, as you take in the myriad bird life, sleepy crocodiles stare sideways at you and fat hippos wallow in the lakeside mud.
 A boat journey onto the lake gets you closer to the birds and you may even get a fish eagle swooping down to your boat in anticipation of food.
 Stunning Nakuru Lake is rich in blue algae, which is super food for birds.
 The best time to visit is in January and February when bright pink flamingos flock here in their millions to feed, best seen from a viewpoint on nearby Baboon Cliff.